Layered Clouds

 Purchase a print by visiting my RedBubble page.

-Climbing all around the large boulders that make up Sand Harbors unique landscape, I noticed the shapes of large boulders underwater being distorted by the ripples on the water surface.
-I climbed to the highest point I could find so I was shooting nearly straight down, removing any unwanted reflections, and this magical images was created.
+I felt like a kid again while climbing all around the large boulders that makes up the unique landscape of Sand Harbor.
+I noticed the shapes of large boulders underwater that were distorted by the ripples on the waters surface.
+I climbed to the highest point I could find to get an angle where I was shooting nearly straight down.
+This eliminated any unwanted reflections so that I could capture these abstract images.